Home » Articles » Topic » Media » Social Media

 In NetChoice v.
 Paxton, the court supported Texas’s view that social media companies function as “common carriers,” like a phone company, and as such, they can be regulated with anti-discrimination laws.
 The court said it rejected “the idea that corporations have a freewheeling First Amendment right to censor what people say” on their platforms.

-Can social media companies be liable for recommending terrorist content?
+Are social media companies liable for promoting terrorist content?

-In another set of cases, the Supreme Court is examining:
+In another set of cases decided in 2023, the Supreme Court examined:

 • Whether Section 230 of the Communications Decency Act that shields internet service providers from being legally liable for user-created content also shields them when their algorithms promote or recommend content to others; and